silogen/kaiwo/README.md

 {{ .Custom.parent.child }}
 ```

+### Storage

+You can use the Kaiwo CLI to instruct a workload to use storage from a given storage class.
+If you do not provide any input for the CLI, the following default values are used:

+* The storage class name is read from the specified namespace's label `kaiwo-cli/default-storage-class`
+* The storage amount is read from the specified namespace's label `kaiwo-cli/default-storage-quantity`

+If these values do not exist, an exception is raised.
+If you are using the cluster-admins examples from this repository, you can modify the namespace at [cluster-admins/kueue/cluster-queue.yaml](cluster-admins/kueue/cluster-queue.yaml) and add these values.
+If you want to skip adding storage, you must explicitly add the `--no-storage` flag.

+To specify storage, you can use the flags:

+* `--storage=2Gi` to specify the amount of storage and to use the default storage class name from the namespace labels
+* `--storage=2Gi,mystorageclass` to specify both the amount of storage and the storage class name

+Note that the storage created is ephemeral and meant for caching, which means that it gets removed when the underlying pods get removed.
+However, the ephemeral storage is provisioned via a storage class, which ensures that the space requested is available and reserved for all pods before the workload starts.

 ## Interacting with workloads

 While Kaiwo's primary purpose is to deploy workloads, it can also be used as a light tool to discover and interact with running workloads.